-5 A5-Security Mis- configuration Good security requires having a secure configuration defined and deployed for the application, frameworks, application server, web server, database server, and platform.
+5 A5-Security Mis- Good security requires having a secure configuration configuration defined and deployed for the J application, frameworks, application server, web server, database server, and platform.
 Secure settings should be defined, implemented, and maintained, as defaults are often insecure.
-Additionally, software should be kept up to date 6 A6-Sensitive Data Exposure Many web applications do not properly protect sensitive data, such as credit cards, tax IDs, and authentication credentials.
+Additionally, software should be kept up to date 6 A6-Sensitive Data Many web applications do not properly protect " Exposure sensitive data, such as credit cards, tax IDs, and Exposuro authentication credentials.
 Attackers may steal or modify such weakly protected data to conduct credit card fraud, identity theft, or other crimes.
-Sensitive data deserves extra protection such as encryption at rest or in transit, as well as special precautions when exchanged with the browser.
-7 A7-Missing Function Level Access Control Most web applications verify function level access rights before making that functionality visible in the UI.
+Sensitive data deserves extra protection such as • encryption at rest or in transit, as well as special precautions when exchanged with the browser.
+7 A7 Missing Function 7 A7-Missing Function Level Access Control Most web applications verify function level access Level Access Control rights before making that functionality visible in the UI.
 However, applications need to perform the same access control checks on the server when each function is accessed.
-If requests are not verified, attackers will be able to forge requests in order to access functionality without proper authorization 8 A8-Cross-Site Request Forgery (CSRF) A CSRF attack forces a logged-on victim's browser to send a forged HTTP request, including the victim's session cookie and any other automatically included authentication information, to a vulnerable web application.
-This allows the attacker to force the victim's browser to generate requests the vulnerable application thinks are legitimate requests from the victim 9 A9-Using Components with Known Vulnerabilities Components, such as libraries, frameworks, and other software modules, almost always run with full privileges.
+If requests are not verified, attackers will be able to forge requests in order to access functionality without proper authorization AO Cross Cits Degrees 8 A8-Cross-Site Request A CSRF attack forces a logged-on victim's Forgery (CSRF) browser to send a forged HTTP request, including the victim's session cookie and any other automatically included authentication information, to a vulnerable web application.
+This allows the attacker to force the victim's browser to generate requests the vulnerable application thinks are legitimate requests AO Haina Carra ar ar t- from the victim 9 A9-Using Components Components, such as libraries, frameworks, and with Known Vulnerabilities other software modules, almost always run with vuirierabilities full privileges.
 If a vulnerable component is exploited, such an attack can facilitate serious data loss or server takeover.
 Applications using components with known vulnerabilities may undermine application defenses and enable a range of possible attacks and impacts.